radarscreen/squad_lab/readme.md

 ##### Your app should have the following `GET` routes.

-`/` - this is your root route and since there is anothing here, you can simply add this code in your `app.rb` so that it redirects to a route with an erb page.
+`/` - this is your root route and since there is nothing here, you can simply add this code to your `app.rb` so that it redirects to a route with an erb page.

 ```
 get '/' do